AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 arises from a cause, we can trace the chain of causes back in

-time until we reach the " original
+time until we reach the "original

-current best scientific answer is that our Universe (and perhaps other "universes") appeared spontaneously from random quantum fluctuations in the primordial vacuum variety
+perhaps other "universes") appeared spontaneously from random quantum fluctuations in the primordial vacuum manifold (discussed in more detail in §5.5, section "Chaotic Inflation",

-Origin of Multiple Universes
+"The Origin of Multiple Universes")..

-or emptiness, but in the spirit of quantum field theory it
+"nothingness" or emptiness, but in the spirit of

-contains constantly fluctuating physical fields and their quantum
+quantum field theory it contains constantly fluctuating physical

-- particles and antiparticles.
-From " quantum
+fields and their quantum - particles and antiparticles.
+From

-" - from "nothing"
+"quantum nothingness" - from

-arose "everything"..?..
+"everything"..?..
 But they are all just hypotheses..!..

 Scientific